pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 combination.
 To show this we will be creating a type-safe wrapper around an unsafe Java library.

-Lets say you have a Java library that contains the following signature:
+Let's say you have a Java library that contains the following signature:

 {% highlight scala %}
 def bind(objs: Object*): Statement